Code-domain NOMA in Massive MIMO: When is it Needed?: System Model

-where $f(\varphi,\theta) $ is the joint probability density function of the azimuth $\varphi$ and elevation $\theta$ angles.
 Following \cite[Sec.~7.3.2]{massivemimobook}, the 3D model is implemented by assuming that the BS height is $25$ m, the UE height is $1.5$ m, and a uniform angular distribution is used.
 We adopt a relative small value azimuth $\varphi = 2^{\circ}$ thorough the paper.
 The elevation $\theta$ of each UE is defined based on its distance to the BS of interest \cite[Sec.~7.3.2]{massivemimobook}.
 With fixed $\varphi = 2^{\circ}$, $\theta$ in this model ranges from about $3^{\circ}$ to about $43^{\circ}$.

 {Although the 2D model has been commonly used in the mMIMO literature (cf.~\cite{Huh2012a,Yin2013a}), the 3D model definitely better reflects the typical pre-5G and 5G mMIMO array configurations in sub$-6$ GHz bands \cite{Bjornson2019d}.
 While a 64-antenna ULA can have a high angular resolution in the azimuth domain and no resolution in the elevation domain, an $8\times8$ planar array has a mediocre resolution in both domains.
 This might have an important impact on the spatial multiplexing capabilities, depending on where the UEs are located.}